Health & Safety

 - We've introduced in-store signage and vinyls to promote social distancing throughout the stores.

 - We are allowing apparel and footwear try-ons, but all returned or tried on items will be quarantined for a minimum of 24-48 hours after the fact for the safety of the next customer.

 - Sanitization stations and disposable masks will be made available to all visitors, as well as improved contactless soap and towel dispensers in our bathrooms in Texas.
-Our restroom in Chelsea Market will be closed to the public.
+Our restroom in Chelsea Market is closed to the public.

 - We are now offering patio dining at Legacy West for customers to enjoy their to-go orders on site.
 Please visit us online to order to-go or curbside pickup orders.